Burp Suite - solving E-mail and SMS TAN multi-factor authentication with Hackvertor custom tags

 Use Hackvertor to fetch second-factor authentication token

 Let's do a more advanced custom tag example.
 Could you use the scripting capabilities of Hackvertor to automatically solve TAN second factor verification in multi-factor authentication web forms?
-At Pentagrid we have an SMS to E-mail gateway for testing purposes, meaning if second factor TANs are sent out via SMS or E-mail, they will always land in one of our testing E-mail inboxes.
+At Pentagrid we have an SMS to E-mail gateway for pentesting purposes, meaning if second factor TANs are sent out via SMS or E-mail, they will always land in one of our testing E-mail inboxes.
 Can we retrieve the second factor TAN tokens from the E-mail inbox with a Hackvertor tag?
 Yes we can, with the very useful Python imaplib and an E-mail server that supports IMAP.
 Of course the entire parsing logic for the incoming TANs is highly dependent on the web application and how the SMS or E-mails look like.
 You will need to change the parsing code according to your needs.
 So here's a quick'n'dirty example that worked for us for a certain web application.
 We created the new Hackvertor tag like this:

 import getpass, imaplib